polymonster/pmtech/readme.md

 - play_sound - Introduces linking to fmod 5 and some basic audio functions.
 - imgui - Displays the Imgui test example, this also introduces a few new rendering festures that are required, blending, depth stencil states and scissor testing.
 - audio_player - Introduces more audio features and supplies a UI to play and control audio files, it also introduces fft and some beat-detection code along with graphs and visualisations of the fft this is r&d work in progress.
-- Shader Toy - Introduces shader hot loading and a test bed for binding textures, samplers and constant/uniform buffers to different shader locations.
+- shader_toy - Introduces shader hot loading and a test bed for binding textures, samplers and constant/uniform buffers to different shader locations.
 - instancing - Intorduces instanced draw calls.
 - rigid_bodies - Introduces basic rigid body primitives using bullet physics and rendering primitives.
 - constraints - Introduces six degrees of freedom, hinge and point to point constraints.